-If these geomagnetic events occur and result in aurora they could be seen from Tasmania, the coastline of Victoria and the Southwest coast of Western Australia.weather permitting.
-The Moon is New and will not significantly interfere with seeing aurora.
+The Moon is waxing and will interfere a bit with seeing aurora.
 Be patient, as the activity may rise and fall of the magnetic polarity of the wind may fluctuate significantly.

-This event is may possibly be quite good, definitely worth a look as viewing conditions are good (the Full Moon aurora on August 26 was good for those with clear skies despite the Moonlight, as was very active despite initial predictions of not much happening).
+It is hard to predict how any aurora will look, but still worth a look as viewing conditions are good (the Full Moon aurora on August 26 was good for those with clear skies despite the Moonlight, as was very active despite initial predictions of not much happening).

 Dark sky sites have the best chance of seeing anything, and always allow around 5 minutes for your eyes to become dark adapted.

 As always look to the south for shifting red/green glows, beams have been reported consistently over the last few aurora, as well as bright proton arcs and "picket fences".
 A double arc, blobs, and curtains were seen in Septembers aurora last despite the moonlight.

 Here is the near-real time satellite view of the clouds http://satview.bom.gov.au/